 - a « top-bottom » approach starting from high scale R-parity violating models taking into account the full set of R-partiy violating couplings in order to map the forseen experimental constraints onto the fundamental supersymmetric and supersymmetry breaking parameters.

-The ambition is to provide a case study for a feasibility in ATLAS with the RUN 2 data.
+The ambition is to provide a case study for feasibility in ATLAS with the Run 2 data.